 Critical to the success of the program is the marking of individual chicks to enable identification.
 Leg rings are of some use but there is difficulty in identification of chicks from hatch to 9 weeks (the earliest that leg rings can be applied) – many ways have been tried but the most consistent method is the wing tag.
-The target breeds have identified a supplier to offer wing tags which will be tried as a realistic alternative to leg rings in the next breeding season.
+PCGB have approved and have available ONLY for the target breeds approved wing tags to be applied to young chicks or to growers as a means of individual identification.

 Step 4 - Culling and evaluation

 It will be an important and critical part of the program to cull rigorously and select year 2 and year 3 breeding stock and replacements with care and cooperation.
 Zoom meetings, What’s App groups and (Covid permitting) site visits by experienced breeders will all be part of the decision making process to support the more inexperienced breeders and increase cooperation and team work.

 Step 5 - Flock registration and pedigree status

 Never yet achieved and admittedly an innovative approach with poultry that to date has relied entirely on phenotype as a means of establishing ‘breed status’.
 Using the Cloud-lines purpose built poultry records system all breeding stock will be registered at the end of November following the main cull.

 After 3 years demonstrating the production of progeny meeting breed standard, birds will be eligible for pedigree status and breeders recognised as owning pedigree birds.